Gastroenterology Fellowship Curriculum

 Advanced GI Consults (Intro to Academics) - An elective experience for third year fellows to foster teaching skills in the academic arena.
 Fellows will supervise the GI Consult team, providing guidance and education to junior trainees, to simulate the role of an academic gastroenterologist.
 Focus is to foster skills in small group teaching and feedback.

-Capsule Endoscopy Training, pH Probe/Manometry Training, and Addiction Medicine - Focused experiences in each area provide training to competence in the interpretation of capsule endoscopy, pH probes and manometry studies, and provides fellows experience in the diagnosis and management of substance overdose and withdrawal.
+Capsule Endoscopy Training, pH Probe/Manometry Training, and Conscious Sedation Training - Focused experiences in each area provide training to competence in the interpretation of capsule endoscopy, pH probes and manometry studies, and provides fellows experience in the diagnosis and provision of conscious sedation for GI endoscopy.

 BACK TO TOP